u-blox/ubx-v2x/README.md

 - Communications System Toolbox
 - MATLAB Coder (optional, for MEX generation only)

-A supported compiler is also needed for MEX acceleration, as specified [here] (https://www.mathworks.com/support/compilers.html).
+A supported compiler is also needed for MEX acceleration, as specified [here](https://www.mathworks.com/support/compilers.html).

 ## License